-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Aortic Surgery, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Exercise
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Exercise

 Keywords: Amputation, Angiography, Angioplasty, Ankle Brachial Index, Atherectomy, Constriction, Pathologic, Contrast Media, Coronary Artery Disease, Exercise Therapy, Femoral Artery, Gangrene, Hemodynamics, Iliac Artery, Indocyanine Green, Lower Extremity, Magnetic Resonance Spectroscopy, Peripheral Arterial Disease, Risk Factors, Stents, Thrombosis, Tomography, Tomography, Emission-Computed, Single-Photon, Ultrasonography, Doppler, Duplex, Vascular Patency